 [Explained] Inverter Block Diagram and Working Principle

 Hey, in this article we are going to see the Inverter Block diagram and will discuss the working principle of an inverter.
 Here you can see the simple block diagram of inverter with proper symbolization.
 In simple words, an electrical inverter is an electrical or power electronic circuit that converts DC power into AC power.
-There are different types of inverter available.
+There are different types of inverters available.
 According to the output waveform, there are three types of inverter, sine wave, modified sine wave, and square wave.
 According to the phase, there are also two types of inverter, single-phase and three-phase.

 Inverter Block Diagram